 “Is this normal?” is the most common battery question Mac owners ask — usually after spotting a number like 87% and panicking.
 Short answer: it’s almost always fine.
-Here’s what’s actually typical, by age and by cycle count, and how to tell if yours is genuinely off.
+Here’s what’s actually typical, by age and by cycle count, and how to tell if yours is genuinely off — or check yours instantly with our free battery-health checker.

 Normal MacBook battery health by age